-The interventions supported under this project will provide cash support to poor and vulnerable households affected by the COVID-19 crisis.
-The project will neither procure materials or equipment, nor support rehabilitation or construction activities or civil works, and therefore, is not expected to have any negative environmental risks or impacts.
-As there are no activities with a physical footprint identified, nor are there activities that could lead to specific actions that could have associated environmental impacts, no environmental assessment is required.
-However, given the current situation associated with the COVID-19 pandemic, occupational health and safety risks for project workers (i.e. PMU staff, workers engaged with the Job Center, Island Councils and Community workers who will directly engage with the public), is a concern.
-To mitigate these risks, the project workers will follow proper hygiene, social distancing measures and other safety precautions as detailed in the ESMF, the WHO standards and other Government guidelines.
+Given the current situation associated with the COVID-19 pandemic, occupational health and safety risks for project workers (i.e. PMU staff, workers engaged with the Job Center, staff at the new unemployment benefit scheme (UBS), educational/trainings institutions and employers who will directly engage with the public), is a concern.
+To mitigate these risks, the project workers will follow proper hygiene, social distancing measures and other safety precautions which will be detailed in the ESMF of the project, the WHO standards and other Government guidelines.